 V/Q mismatches can occur in the case of pulmonary embolism (PE).
 Emboli may restrict blood flow in the pulmonary circulation, resulting in alveoli that are ventilated but not perfused; this results in an increased V/Q ratio and decreased gas exchange.
 The impaired gas exchange may cause hypoxemia in cases of PE.

-Inspiratory hypoxia, as occurs at high altitude, can cause a V/Q mismatch and affect blood gases.
+Inspiratory hypoxia, as occurs at high altitudes, can cause a V/Q mismatch and affect blood gases.
 The decreased atmospheric pressure at altitude causes a decreased PAO2.
-Although normal diffusion occurs (normal A-a gradient), the arterial PaO2 decreases and hypoxemia results.
+However, normal diffusion occurs (normal A-a gradient), the arterial PaO2 decreases, and hypoxemia results.
 Oxygen therapy can correct the hypoxemia in this instance because the inspired air increases the PAO2 back to normal levels.